-In the three months ended March 31, 2024, 1,022,548 Warrants were exercised at an exercise price of \$11.50 per Ordinary Share generating gross proceeds of \$10.0 million.
-As of March 31, 2024, we had another 2,994,673 outstanding Warrants to purchase 2,994,673 Ordinary Shares, exercisable at an exercise price of \$11.50 per share, which expire on November 23, 2027, at 5:00 p.m., Eastern Standard Time.
-Based on the exercise price of the Warrants, we may receive up to \$34.4 million assuming the exercise of all Warrants outstanding as of March 31, 2024.
-From April 1, 2024 through May 3, 2024 a total of 255,702 additional Warrants were exercised generating gross proceeds of \$2.9 million.
+In the six months ended June 30, 2024, 1,317,069 Warrants were exercised at an exercise price of \$11.50 per Ordinary Share generating gross proceeds of \$13.4 million.
+As of June 30, 2024, we had another 2,700,152 outstanding Warrants to purchase 2,700,152 Ordinary Shares, exercisable at an exercise price of \$11.50 per share, which expire on November 23, 2027, at 5:00 p.m., Eastern Standard Time.
+Based on the exercise price of the Warrants, we may receive up to \$31.1 million assuming the exercise of all Warrants outstanding as of June 30, 2024.
 The exercise of the Warrants, and any proceeds we may receive from their exercise, are highly dependent on the price of our Ordinary Shares and the spread between the exercise price of the Warrant and the price of an Ordinary Share at the time of exercise.
-For example, to the extent that the trading price of the Ordinary Shares exceeds \$11.50 per share, it is more likely that holders will exercise their Warrants.
+For example, to the extent that the trading price of the Ordinary Shares exceeds \$11.50 per share, it is more likely that holders of our Warrants will exercise their Warrants.
 If the trading price of the Ordinary Shares is less than \$11.50 per share, it is unlikely that such holders will exercise their Warrants.
-If the trading price of the Ordinary Shares is less than \$11.50 per share, resulting in little to no cash proceeds to us.
+The exercise price of the Warrants has at times exceeded the market price of the Ordinary Shares.
+To the extent that the price of our Ordinary Shares is below \$11.50, we believe that the Warrant holders will be unlikely to cash exercise their warrants, resulting in little to no cash proceeds to us.
 There can be no assurance that our Warrants will be in the money prior to their expiration and, as such, certain unexercised Warrants may expire worthless.
-As such, it is possible that we may never generate any additional cash proceeds from the exercise of our Warrants.
-We have not included, and do not intend to include, any potential cash proceeds from the exercise of our Warrants and the merit of including potential cash proceeds from the exercise of our Warrants were exercised from the exercise of our Warrants and the merit of including potential cash proceeds from the exercise of our Warrants were exercised from the exercise of our Warrants and the merit of includin
+As such, it is possible that we may never generate any additional cash proceeds from the exercise of our Warrants in our short-term or long-term liquidity projections.
+We will continue to evaluate the probability that the Warrants are exercised over the life of our Warrants and the merit of including potential cash proceeds from the exercise thereof in our liquidity projections.